-The way in which External UCITS and ETFs comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depends on the due diligence carried out by their management company.
-As part of the selection and monitoring of External UCITS and ETFs, the Agent enquires, on a "best effort" basis, about the policies implemented to take these principles into account when defining eligible sustainable investments for these instruments, based in particular on pre-contractual appendices, periodic disclosure and any other relevant non-financial reporting.
+The way in which External UCITS comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depends on the due diligence carried out by their management company.
+As part of the selection and monitoring of External UCITS, the Agent enquires, on a "best effort" basis, about the policies implemented to take these principles into account when defining eligible sustainable investments for these instruments, based in particular on pre-contractual appendices, periodic information on these UCITS and any other relevant non-financial reporting.